-Helms attended Wingate University for one year before a family friend recommended Wake Forest College for Helms to further his studies in journalism.
-Helms enrolled in Wake Forest College, taking a job on campus writing sports publicity and washing dishes at the boarding house where he stayed.
-A chance meeting with the managing editor of the Raleigh News & Observer led to an overnight proofreader job with the paper.
-Holding four jobs and attending college proved to be no easy endeavor, but Helms remained undaunted.
-Through a series of events Helms went from overnight proofreader to full time sports writer with the News & Observer.
-Helms withdrew from his university studies to pursue his newspaper career.
-He explained in his 2005 memoir, “My own purpose back then wasn’t to get a diploma, it was to get the foundation needed for the jobs I wanted to have.”
+Helms attended Wingate University for one year before transferring to Wake Forest College in hopes of advancing his education in journalism.
+Once enrolled at Wake Forest, Helms took a job on campus writing sports publicity and washing dishes at the boarding house where he stayed.
+A chance meeting with the managing editor of the Raleigh News & Observer quickly led to an overnight proofreader job with the paper.
+Holding four jobs and attending college was no easy endeavor, but Helms remained undaunted.
+Through a series of events and great perseverance, Helms went from overnight proofreader to full-time sports writer with the News & Observer and eventually withdrew from his university studies to pursue a full-time newspaper career.
+In his 2005 memoir Helms explained, “My own purpose back then wasn’t to get a diploma, it was to get the foundation needed for the jobs I wanted to have.”